Plainville Plant Removal Services

 Contact Plainville's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Plainville residents must follow strict guidelines for plant material disposal to protect public health and the environment.
-Yard waste is accepted seasonally from April–November in biodegradable paper bags only—plastic bags are prohibited per MassDEP.
+Proper plant material disposal in Plainville is managed seasonally from April-Nov, with yard waste accepted only in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
 Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
-The Transfer Station requires a resident sticker for access, and contractors must obtain permits and pay applicable fees.
-Specialized disposal is required for invasive species (6 mil plastic bags, landfill-only), diseased plants (quarantine and controlled disposal), and hazardous plants like poison ivy or giant hogweed (special handling protocols).
-Healthy native plants may be composted through municipal programs, while large woody material should be coordinated with chipping services.
-Immediate cleanup is essential to prevent invasive seed or pathogen spread, and all materials must remain on private property until collection—never placed in streets or storm drains, in accordance with MA organic waste regulations and MS4 requirements.
+The Transfer Station operates on a permit system, requiring resident stickers and contractor fees.
+Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
+Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
+Healthy native plants are suitable for municipal composting, and large woody material may be coordinated with municipal chipping services.
+Immediate cleanup is essential to prevent invasive seed or pathogen spread, and all materials must remain on private property until collection to avoid MS4 violations.
 For more information, contact:

 Plainville Department of Public Works